How To Structure A Home Workout Routine

 Tempo Work

-Tempo work is the easiest way to increase the intensity of your bodyweight or weighted movements you’re utilizing in your workout.
+Tempo work is the easiest way to increase the intensity of your bodyweight or weighted movements within your workout.
 You can lengthen the duration of a particular movement by adding to the time it takes to do the eccentric (muscle lengthening) and concentric (muscle contracting) parts of any exercise movement.
 You can also add in some pauses at the top or bottom of a movement.
-For example, try adding in a 2-3 second pause at the bottom or the top of a pushup, tempo work with a bulgarian split squat, or adding tempo to the eccentric portion of a pullup.
+For example, try adding in a 2-3 second pause at the bottom or the top of a pushup, tempo work with a bulgarian split squat, or adding tempo to the eccentric portion of a pull-up.

 Isometric Exercises